scuzzydude/asimov/asimov.md

 [^86]: I don't know what it means.
 It does not mean spending all your wealth on "green" consumer items.

 [^87]: This may be an application for virtual scoot.
-We need a way to measure the "negative value" on an idea, and inverse the wealth, so people responsible for keeping bad ideas alive for the historical record can be rewarded.
+We need a way to measure the "negative value" of an idea, and inverse the wealth, so people responsible for keeping bad ideas alive for the historical record can be rewarded.

 [^88]: I know it's the Toronto Raptors but some people sure made a big deal about it being Canada's team in 2019.
 Own up, Canada.
 This is about responsibility.